-I am listing in this page my publications in this field for those interested to read only these papers to learn more.
+I am listing on this page my publications in this field for those interested to read and learn more.

 R. N. Khushaba, L. Greenacre, A. Al-Timemy, and A. Al-Jumaily, "Event-Related Potentials of Consumer Preferences", Procedia Computer Science - Journal publication of proceedings of IEEE International Symposium on Robotics and Intelligent Sensors (IRIS 2015), Langkawi, Malaysia, vol. 76, pp. 68–73, DOI: http://dx.doi.org/10.1016/j.procs.2015.12.277, 2015.
 Click Here